gomyar/turtlegui/README.md

 # Model syntax:

-Turtlegui uses a simplified model syntax to refer to any in-scope javascript data or functions.
+TurtleGUI uses a simplified model syntax to refer to any in-scope javascript data or functions.
 Most gui- fields use this model syntax unless otherwise stated.

 The syntax supports:
 * simple field names: i.e. 'myvar' evaluates to the myvar variable.